-- i Working Together to Safeguard Children (2018) sets out the process for National and Local Safeguarding Children Practice Reviews (previously Serious Case Reviews - SCR's).
-The responsibility for how the system learns the lessons from serious child safeguarding incidents will now lie at a national level with the Child Safeguarding Practice Review Panel (the Panel). - ii At a local level, the safeguarding partners have strict timeframes to complete a rapid review of cases to ascertain whether cases meet the criteria for the Panel.
-This is usually when: - A child dies and abuse or neglect are known or suspected to be a factor in the death - A child has sustained a potentially life-threatening injury, serious or permanent impairment or has been subjected to particularly serious sexual abuse - iii The Child Safeguarding Practice Review Panel are responsible for identifying and overseeing the Review of serious child safeguarding cases and that raise issues that are complex or of national importance.
+SCR's).
+The responsibility for how the system learns the lessons from serious child safequarding incidents will now lie at a national level with the Child Safequarding Practice Review Panel (the Panel).

+- At a local level, the safeguarding partners have strict timeframes to complete a rapid review of cases to ascertain whether cases meet the criteria for the Panel.
+This is usually when: - A child dies and abuse or neglect are known or suspected to be a factor in the - A child has sustained a potentially life-threatening injury, serious or permanent impairment or has been subjected to particularly serious sexual abuse - The Child Safeguarding Practice Review Panel are responsible for identifying and overseeing the Review of serious child safeguarding cases and that raise issues that are complex or of national importance.